The Lyft Platform

 B. Information We Collect When You Use the Lyft Platform

-Information from Cookies and Similar Technologies.
-We collect information through the use of “cookies”, tracking pixels, and similar technologies to understand how you navigate through the Lyft Platform and interact with Lyft advertisements, to learn what content is popular, and to save your preferences.
+Cookies, Analytics, and Third Party Technologies.
+We collect information through the use of “cookies”, tracking pixels, data analytics tools like Google Analytics, SDKs, and other third party technologies to understand how you navigate through the Lyft Platform and interact with Lyft advertisements, to make your Lyft experience safer, to learn what content is popular, to improve your site experience, to serve you better ads on other sites, and to save your preferences.
 Cookies are small text files that web servers place on your device; they are designed to store basic information and to help websites and apps recognize your browser.
 We may use both session cookies and persistent cookies.
 A session cookie disappears after you close your browser.
 A persistent cookie remains after you close your browser and may be accessed every time you use the Lyft Platform.
 You should consult your web browser(s) to modify your cookie settings.
-Please note that if you delete or choose not to accept cookies from us, you may be missing out on certain features of the Lyft Platform.
+Please note that if you delete or choose not to accept cookies from us, you may miss out on certain features of the Lyft Platform.

 C. Information We Collect from Third Parties

 Third Party Services.
 Third party services provide us with information needed for core aspects of the Lyft Platform, as well as for additional services, programs, loyalty benefits, and promotions that can enhance your Lyft experience.
 These third party services include background check providers, insurance partners, financial service providers, marketing providers, and other businesses.
 We obtain the following information about you from these third party services:

 - Information to make the Lyft Platform safer, like background check information for drivers;

 - Information about your participation in third party programs that provide things like insurance coverage and financial instruments, such as insurance, payment, transaction, and fraud detection information;

 - Information to operationalize loyalty and promotional programs, such as information about your use of such programs; and